 Parliament Buildings is one of the best known and most striking pieces of architecture in Northern Ireland.
-The architect Sir Arnold Thornley, who was knighted by King George V in recognition of his architectural work, designed the building with perfect symmetry and symbolism, such as the building being 365ft wide representing one foot for every day of the year; having six floors and six pillars at the entrance, one for each county in Northern Ireland.
+The architect Sir Arnold Thornely, who was knighted by King George V in recognition of his architectural work, designed the building with perfect symmetry and symbolism, such as the building being 365ft wide representing one foot for every day of the year; having six floors and six pillars at the entrance, one for each county in Northern Ireland.

 Public tours are available at 11:00am and 2:00pm.

 Additional Public Tours of Parliament Buildings will be available during Easter Recess (30th March - 10th April).